cytopia/linux-timemachine/README.md

   -h, --help      Show this help screen

 Examples:
-  Simply backup one directory recursively
+  Simply back up one directory recursively
       timemachine /home/user /data
   Do the same, but be verbose
       timemachine -v /home/user /data